 Everybody wants to be happy.
 All the time.
 All day every day.
 But how often do we stop to think about what really means to be happy?
 Twice a day?
 Three times?
 I’ll bet on never.
 It turns out that we want to be happy but we have no idea what happiness is all about.

 Welcome to class students.
 Today, we’re going to observe the difference between happiness and satisfaction.
 What makes a person happy and what makes him satisfied?
 Which is more important, happiness or satisfaction?
-Also, am I happy when my endgame plays out as I hoped or am I satisfied?
+Also, am I happy when my endgame plays out as I

 You may think, “WOW.
 Aren’t happiness and satisfaction the same thing?”
 Not a damn bit.
 They are completely different from one another and understanding the differences between happiness and satisfaction will help you feel cosmic joy and out-of-this-world delight.

 Happiness is about how you feel.
 Now.
 At this current moment.
 Is it pleasant to be you at the moment?
 If yes, you’re happy.

 It’s best described as an emotion.
 A momentary experience that is pleasant, feels extremely good and gives you a massive dose of dopamine.
 The downside (one of them) is that it goes away rather quickly.

 When you get a raise you feel happy.
 When you go out with your BFFs you feel great.
 When you watch your favorite show in your cozy apartment and you’re eating a hotdog with your dog right next to you, life is just pure bliss.